KERA (FM)

-KERA (90.1 MHz) is a non-commercial, listener-supported public radio station in Dallas, Texas.
-It is a member of National Public Radio (NPR).
-KERA 90.1 FM, KKXT 91.7 FM and KERA-TV 13, a PBS affiliate, are owned by North Texas Public Broadcasting, with studios on Harry Hines Boulevard in Dallas.
+KERA (90.1 MHz) is a non-commercial radio station licensed to Dallas, Texas, serving the Dallas–Fort Worth metroplex.
+It is owned by North Texas Public Broadcasting, and a member station of National Public Radio (NPR).
+KERA's studios are located on Harry Hines Boulevard in Dallas.

-KERA is a Class C0 station.
-It has an effective radiated power (ERP) of 30,000 watts.
-The transmitter is on Plateau Drive in Cedar Hill, co-located with towers for other Dallas-area FM and TV stations.
-KERA is also heard on three FM translators serving Tyler (100.1 FM), Wichita Falls (88.3 FM) and the Sherman/Denison area (99.3 FM).
+KERA is a Class C0 station, with an effective radiated power (ERP) of 30,000 watts.
+The station's transmitter is on Plateau Drive in Cedar Hill.
+KERA is also heard on three FM translators serving Tyler (100.1 FM), Wichita Falls (88.3 FM) and the Sherman–Denison area (99.3 FM).